nhscc/learner-resources/administration/aws-workspaces.md

 2. Report
-   [projected monthly and total costs](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) (with respect to the "stop time") to NHSCC as early as possible.
+   [projected monthly and total costs](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) (with respect to the "stop time") and "stop time" to NHSCC as early as possible.

 3. Distribute WorkSpaces credentials and setup instructions to teams via Slack direct message to each chapter's coordinator.
 Use the following message